“Good afternoon. Welcome to Puzzle Café!” said 20-year-old Jose Canoy when I entered the door.

 Unlike Jose, Anna is more energetic.
 She danced to “MMMBop” by Hanson while Jose stayed at the back, playing with his iPad.
 “He isn’t exactly the most sociable person,” Ciab said, but working in Puzzle has slowly changed Jose.
 “He comes to work with a smile on his face now.
 He watches [movies] on his iPad when he isn’t busy around the café, but when he is called, he puts down his iPad right away.”

 Puzzle isn’t the first establishment in the Philippines to employ differently-abled people, but they are the first to focus on autism awareness and understanding.
 Inside the café, there are shelves of Puzzle gifts and autism awareness merchandise, such as hand-painted greeting cards made by the students of Independent Living Learning Center.
-Proceeds of the gift sales will go to Puzzle’s chosen beneficiaries, such as the Autism Society of the Philippines.
+Proceeds of the gift sales go to Puzzle’s chosen beneficiaries, such as the Autism Society of the Philippines.

 “It is only in sparking awareness and shifting perspectives that we will be able to provide a significant medium in showing how autism isn’t really puzzling, but a symbol of cheerful hope,” Toons said.